tan-wt/gaohn-probability-stats/content/05_joint_distributions/braindump.md

 we can imagine that for the car class, the probability of drawing a Ferrari is lower than the probability of drawing a Toyota, just because a Ferrari is more expensive than a Toyota, and hence rarer.

+- Note marginalization derives from the law of total probability. https://math.stackexchange.com/questions/3166711/is-marginalization-a-sum-of-conditioned-observations